Home > Legal > Can My Ex Change My Children's Names?

 How Can it Change?

 The change will take place by Deed Poll.
 This is an official record of change of name.
-In order to make the change the name, officials need permission from both parents with parental responsibility.
+In order to make the change of name, officials need permission from both parents with parental responsibility.
 You have parental responsibility if you are named on the birth certificate, have a court order for parental responsibility, you married mother after the child was born, or you were married at the time of birth (see our article on Separation Rights for Fathers.)

 What if I Don’t Agree?